SpaceX launch of crew on first 'operational' mission delayed by weather By - Up News Info

 © .
-NASA Administrator Jim Bridenstine speaks at a pre-launch news conference as a SpaceX Falcon 9 rocket is readied in Cape Canaveral
+A SpaceX Falcon 9 rocket and Crew Dragon capsule is readied for launch in Cape Canaveral

 By Joey Roulette